rust-stuco/lectures/week14/concurrency.md

 # What else can we do?

 * There are _many_ more things we can do to improve our client and server:
-    * Concurrent requests
-    * A better database
+    * Use a better database
-    * Reducing contention and sharding
+    * Reducing contention with sharding
     * Caching (in-memory buffer management)
     * Persistent storage (file I/O)
     * Multi-node servers (distributed system)